Bookable session: What makes a portrait? Do people make portraits everywhere? How do we represent ourselves?

 Format of the session

-This is available as a museum led onsite or online session:
+This is available as a museum-teacher led onsite session:

 Onsite session